 I know the frustration.
-You write the email marketing campaign for days and when is the show time, hundreds of email end up blocked by spam filters…
+You write the email marketing campaign for days and when is the showtime, hundreds of emails end up blocked by spam filters…

 Even though email has an inbox placement rate of about 85%, this happens.
 85% is pretty darn good!